cs-4241-2023/shortstack/README.md

 - **Design Achievement 1**:

-Tested with Mahir Sowad:

-What problems did the user have with your design?
+Tested with Mahir Sowad: What problems did the user have with your design?

 - tab buttons look very similar to the input fields.

 What would you change about the interface based on their feedback?

-- I changed the color of the tab buttons so that it is clear that they are seoerate from the input fields
+- I changed the color of the tab buttons so that it is clear that they are seperate from the input fields